onqtam/headjack/docs/why/14_ECONOMICS.md

 > "I guess I’m basically saying we have to redistribute the wealth, however, the government is the absolute last group of people I’d ever trust to do this.
 I don’t trust the wealth redistribution in crypto either, the current rich have had too much time to adjust and the biggest morons I know are now saying blockchain.
 How do we set up a society such that wealth flows to the productive?
 It seems so distant from what we have now.
 This probably happens over a long time horizon regardless, but it’s so frustrating hearing what people’s values are.
 Money isn’t real!
 It’s not the territory, it’s the map!" - [George Hotz](https://geohot.github.io//blog/jekyll/update/2024/11/13/collective-marshmallow-test.html#:~:text=I%20guess%20I%E2%80%99m,it%E2%80%99s%20the%20map!)

+> "The test of our progress is not whether we add more to the abundance of those who have much; it is whether we provide enough for those who have too little." - [Franklin D. Roosevelt](https://www.goodreads.com/quotes/35186-the-test-of-our-progress-is-not-whether-we-add)

+██████████████████████████████████████████████████████████████████
+# SECTION: Concentrated power
+██████████████████████████████████████████████████████████████████

+> "We must especially beware of that small group of selfish men who would clip the wings of the American Eagle in order to feather their own nests." - [Franklin D. Roosevelt](https://www.goodreads.com/quotes/9411068-we-must-especially-beware-of-that-small-group-of-selfish)

+> "That, in its essence, is Fascism — ownership of Government by an individual, by a group, or by any other controlling private power." - [Franklin D. Roosevelt](https://www.azquotes.com/quote/665464)

+> "The first truth is that the liberty of a democracy is not safe if the people tolerate the growth of private power to a point where it becomes stronger than their democratic state itself.
+That, in its essence, is fascism -- ownership of government by an individual, by a group, or by any other controlling private power....
+Among us today a concentration of private power without equal in history is growing." - [Franklin D. Roosevelt](https://www.goodreads.com/quotes/220096-the-first-truth-is-that-the-liberty-of-a-democracy)

+> "In our democracy officers of the government are the servants, and never the masters of the people." - [Franklin D. Roosevelt](https://www.azquotes.com/quote/558977)

 ██████████████████████████████████████████████████████████████████
 # SECTION: The best that money can't buy